jagadeesh-k-2802/simple-email-fork/README.md

 ## License

 [![GNU General Public License version 3](https://www.gnu.org/graphics/gplv3-127x51.png)](https://framagit.org/dystopia-project/simple-email/blob/master/LICENSE)

-    Copyright 2018, Marcel Bokhorst (M66B)
-    Copyright 2018, Distopico (dystopia project) and contributors

-    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.

 * All assets and docs are under [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/), for the license of the image used in the [assets](/assets) please see the metadata under the SVG file.